What Is Interlibrary Loan?

 - Please pickup all print material from, and return all material to, the Law Library Circulation Desk.

 Patrons are responsible for any fines assessed by a lending library for print material returned after its due date.
 Failure to pay fines will result in suspension of library privileges.
+Failure to return ILL items by lending library's due date will result in temporary suspension of your ILLiad account.

 ILL material is occasionally recalled before its due date by the lending institution.
 We will notify you if such circumstances should arise.